Saber-Bjeoui/QA-engine-webApp-project/README.md

 # QA-engine-webApp-project
-A Q&amp;A engine that allow you to ask question and answer to others question
+A Q&amp;A engine that allow you to ask questions and answer to others question